samy0444/OCR-Flask/README.md

 # OCR-Flask
-This model predicts number plate of cars as well as recognises characters and digits written on plates.
+This model predicts number plate of cars as well as recognizes characters and digits written on plates.